feast-dev/feast/docs/getting-started/concepts/feature-view.md

 * (optional, but recommended) metadata (for example, description, or other free-form metadata via `tags`)
 * (optional) a TTL, which limits how far back Feast will look when generating historical datasets

 Feature views allow Feast to model your existing feature data in a consistent way in both an offline (training) and online (serving) environment.
-Feature views generally contain features that are properties of a specific object, in which case that object is defined as an entity and included in the feature view.&#x20;
+Feature views generally contain features that are properties of a specific object, in which case that object is defined as an entity and included in the feature view.

 {% tabs %}
 {% tab title="driver_trips_feature_view.py" %}